Glory be to the Father,

 world without end.

-Glory Be to the Father, also called the Gloria Patri (Latin), is a doxology or a short verse praising
+The Glory Be, or Gloria Patri in Latin, is a doxology or a short verse praising

 God.
 It was promoted as a defense against the Arian heresy in the 4th century, but became more